Some Remarks on Lower Bounds for Queue Machines (Preliminary Report): Discussion

 \section{Discussion}

 For the online simulation of two tapes or three pushdown stores by $k$ queues we could improve the lower bound $\Omega(n^{1+1/k}/\log^{1+2/k} n)$ to $\Omega(n^{1+1/k}/\log^{1/k} n)$.
-Then we investigated proofs in a classical paper on queue machines.
-It turned out that the main argument in one of the proofs is incomplete, although some results relying on the argument are true as can be concluded from complexity results published much later.
+Then we investigated proofs in the classical paper \cite{Vollmar70} on queue machines.
+It turned out that a main argument is incomplete.
+We proved a lower bound slightly weaker (by a $\mbox{polylog } n$ factor) on the witness language $L$, but still sufficient to establish the results reported in \cite{Vollmar70}.
+It remains open whether the quadratic lower bound implied by the proof in \cite{Vollmar70} holds.